 Obvious, we know.
 But the restaurant feels like the community it’s in — much more so than if one were in just another franchise establishment.

-“It’s got the character and the culture of the area,” proprietor Andrew Shultz says.
+“It’s got the character and the culture of the area,” proprietor Andrew Schultz says.

 “We’re a small business, we’re family owned-and-operated,” he says.
 “I met my wife here.
 We both work here every day — this is our living.
 We live in the community, we give back to the community, we employ people here from the community.”

-TCB is a product of its community, and also serves products from the community.
+TCBC is a product of its community and serves products from the community.

 Their menu is farm-to-table.
 “We know all the farmers in the area, they grow different types of livestock that we could feature on the menu.
 We try to do as much local produce, local meats as we can.
 Everything that’s within reason.”

-But the pulled pork?
+The pulled pork?
 Those pigs were raised by neighbors.
-“We’ve gotten pork butts from Bailey’s Meats, which is literally just a mile down the road.”
+“We’ve occasionally gotten pork butts from Bailey’s Meats, which is literally just a mile down the road.”

 Customers might know who grew what ended up on their plate.
 And if customers and staff tend to greet each other like neighbors, it’s because they are.